 While video games may seem like an obvious place for superheroes to appear, they also have been the focus of gambling services looking to boost intrigue and revenue.
 After all, doesn’t it make sense to engage gamblers in a captivating story to get them to stick around and spend their money?

 Casumo, an online gaming service, thought so.
 They feature Jack Hammer 2, a mash-up of slot machine and comic, which follows Jack Hammer, a “detective every criminal is afraid of” according to Casumo’s own description.
 The crisp style blends classic comic strip pointillism with more modern comic strip styles, all without feeling out of place even while the slots are spinning.
 Jack Hammer 2 doesn’t feel out of place surrounded by dozens of other slot machines, but it doesn’t sacrifice the overall aesthetic of a classic comic strip.
 At the same time, it doesn’t feel ‘dated’–instead taking some of the best design elements of those old strips and rejuvenating them with a modern look (similar to Viewtiful Joe, in that regard).
-Really, it’s a fantastically effective blending of two separate but complementary worlds, and Casumo has been reaping the financial benefit while generating some impressive reviews.
+Really, it’s a fantastically effective blending of two separate but complementary worlds, and Casumo has been reaping the financial benefit while generating some impressive reviews (read the casumo review).
+If you like to play the Jack Hammer 2 slot machine then we would like to recommend making use of the casinojefe free spins offer which you can use on the Gonzos Quest and Jack hammer 2 slot machines.

 Modern Comic Trends

 With the rise of the Internet and the decline of newspapers, the comic industry has seen the number of self-publishers rise dramatically.
-This has led to intense diversification of the industry, though major powers DC and Marvel still have a stranglehold.
+This has led to intense diversification of the industry, though major powers DC and Marvel still have a stranglehold and also the conferences keeps the real fans excited.
+Every year there is a big Comic Conference in Amsterdam, everyone gets excited about this amazing week.
+Read more about the conference over here.

 This diversification has manifested itself in the expansion of each publisher’s universe, which really began as X-Men grew into a huge series with a wide array of characters and storylines.